Stephen Gaghan: Career

 Gaghan wrote the screenplay for Traffic, for which he won an Academy Award for Best Adapted Screenplay in 2000.
-In addition to Traffic, Gaghan also directed and wrote the screenplays for Syriana (2005) and Abandon (2002), the former receiving comparable critical acclaim to Traffic, while the latter turned out to be a total fiasco.
+In addition to Traffic, Gaghan also directed and wrote the screenplays for Syriana (2005) and Abandon (2002); the former receiving comparable critical acclaim to Traffic, while the latter received negative reviews.
 Other writing credits include Rules of Engagement (2000), Havoc (2005), and The Alamo (2004), as well as a handful of episodes of various television series.
 Gaghan turned down the chance to adapt Dan Brown's novel, The Da Vinci Code.

 In his television writing career, he won an Emmy Award for co-writing a NYPD Blue episode entitled Where's Swaldo, in 1997.
 In addition to NYPD Blue, he has also written for The Practice and New York Undercover.

-His next project is a film adaptation of Malcolm Gladwell's book, Blink: The Power of Thinking Without Thinking.
+He was slated to direct a film adaptation of Canadian journalist Malcolm Gladwell's book, Blink: The Power of Thinking Without Thinking.
 He has also been hired by Warner Bros. to write the screenplay of the Dead Spy Running franchise written by author Jon Stock.
 He is also set to direct crime thriller Candy Store.

 On January 19, 2017, it was announced that Ubisoft had hired Gaghan to direct the film adaptation of the popular video game The Division, but it was announced later that Gaghan was no longer attached to the project.

 Personal life

-Gaghan has a son, Gardner, (b.
-1999) and a daughter, Elizabeth, who goes by the nickname of Betsy, (b.
-2001) from a previous relationship with actress Michael McCraine, whom he met in 1997 while at a recovery meeting.
+Gaghan has a son, Gardner (b.
+1999), and a daughter, Elizabeth, who goes by the nickname of Betsy (b.
+2001), from a previous relationship with actress Michael McCraine, whom he met in 1997 while at a recovery meeting.
 On May 19, 2007, Gaghan married Marion "Minnie" Mortimer.
-Together they have a daughter, Tuesday, (b.
-February 2, 2009), and a son, Johnny (b.
-May 20, 2014).
+Together, they have a daughter born in 2009 and a son born in 2014.